fbpx

 Rather than give people access to a limited version of the product, Square gives users common point-of-sale (POS) tasks to complete.

-Square POS demo
+Screenshot of Square demo

 There’s no barrier to entry here.
 Potential customers aren’t required to register or download software.
 Square instead relies on the ease of its product and the strength of its demo to convince users.